MyHealth.Alberta.ca Network

 • they aren’t sure what their child needs to know and at what age they need to know it

-In talking about sexual health with your child, you have a chance to:
+In talking about sexual health with your child, you can:

 • answer their questions honestly—tell your child what they want to know using words they can understand